Tui Wild Bird Seed Mix

 It is such a pleasure to have the company of wild birds in your own garden, to enjoy their beauty, colour and song.
 Feeding birds is a simple way to increase the number of birds in your garden and provides entertainment for the whole family.
 It also provides the birds with a regular food source over the cold winter months when food is scarce.

-Tui Wild Bird Seed Mix contains a nutritious blend of mixed millet, fodder radish, rape seed, sorghum, wheat, barley.
-A tasty treat designed to attract a wide variety of birds to your garden.
+Tui Wild Bird Seed Mix contains a nutritious blend of seeds, a tasty treat designed to attract a wide variety of birds to your garden.

-- All natural, no artificial colours & flavours.
+- All natural, no artificial colours or flavours.

 - Suitable for use in feeders and scattering on your lawn.

 - Put your hanging feeder or platform station in a position that is visible for you to see and enjoy the birds as they come and go.

 - Make sure it is in a quiet, naturally sheltered location, and away from windows that birds may fly into.

 - Keep it topped up with Tui Wild Bird Seed Mix so birds come to know it as a reliable food source.